neumino/thinky/documentation/api/document.md

 Save the document and the joined document.
 The joined documents will be saved in the appropriate order and the foreign key values will be set.
+If some references to joined documents have been removed, the documents will be properly updated to reflect the current relations.

 By default, if `modelToSave` is not provided, `saveAll` will keep recursing and will save all the joined documents.